hhaji/Reinforcement-Learning/README.md

 ```
 Additional Resources:
 ```

-* Toolkit: [Welcome to Spinning Up in Deep RL!](https://spinningup.openai.com/en/latest/) This is an educational resource produced by OpenAI that makes it easier to learn about deep reinforcement learning (deep RL).
 * Toolkit: [Gym](https://gym.openai.com/) is a toolkit for developing and comparing reinforcement learning algorithms.
 It supports teaching agents everything from walking to playing games like Pong or Pinball.
   - Blog: [Algorithms](https://gym.openai.com/envs/#algorithmic)
   - Blog: [Classic Control](https://gym.openai.com/envs/#classic_control)